 After a Judge enters a Final Judgment of Eviction in the State of Florida, the Clerk of Court will enter a Florida Writ of Possession that a Sheriff is required to serve on the Tenant.
-A Florida Writ of Possession is a court order that directs the Sheriff to execute and give possession back to the Landlord.
-This process is set forth in Florida Statutes, 83.62.
+A Florida Writ of Possession is a court order that directs the Sheriff to execute and give possession of the property back to the Landlord.
+This process is set forth in Florida Statute 83.62.

 If you believe your Landlord has filed the Eviction in error or that you are wrongly being evicted, you are allowed to file a Motion to Stay the Writ of Possession.

-It is highly recommended that if you choose to file a Motion to Stay the Writ of Possession that you seek the services from an experienced attorney that handles Landlord/Tenant issues.
-If you are a Tenant and received a Florida Writ of Possession from the Sherriff, contact the experienced and knowledgeable Eviction Attorneys @ 954 Eviction Attorneys, PLLC today @ 954.323.2529 before its too late.
+It is highly recommended that if you choose to file a Motion to Stay the Writ of Possession that you seek the services from an experienced attorney that handles Landlord/Tenant issues and you have a good legal defense.
+If you are a Tenant and received a Florida Writ of Possession from the Sheriff, contact the experienced and knowledgeable Eviction Attorneys @ 954 Eviction Attorneys, PLLC today @ 954.323.2529 before its too late.
 We have offices in Broward and Palm Beach to better accommodate our clients.